INSTRUCTIONS FOLLOW…

 Due to their oddity, traditional communication techniques can be very attention-getting.
 Lawn signs, flyers, posters — anything that attracts attention works.

-Richard Lord has been an activist since the Civl Rights Movement.
+Author: Richard Lord has been an activist since the Civil Rights Movement.
 He has continued to scream through until today.
 He was a student leader in the anti-war movement at Boston University, where he worked closely with Howard Zinn and Noam Chomsky.
 Currently he is focusing upon white supremacy.

 The above centers around public actions.
 Future versions will center around lobbying, letter-writing, etc.